ABBYY FineReader Engine 12 for Mac - Release 4 Update 3 (includes Update 2)

 - A new option allows to specify the accepted length of the MRZ line.
 This option can be used to improve the recognition results for the machine-readable zone in cropped or low-quality images.
 In such images, a part of the MRZ line or lines might get lost during the pre-processing step and thus not any more comply with the MRZ specifications (the missing compliancy would lead to receiving no recognition result from the MRZ area).

 Enhanced: New features for export formats

-ABBYY FineReader Engine 12 was enhanced by the new export options and methods for following formats:
+ABBYY FineReader Engine 12 was enhanced by the new export options and methods for the following formats:

 Enhanced recognition: New methods for customizing the recognition area

 To allow customizing the recognition area, two new methods were added that allow adding or cutting out regions of specified size from the recognition blocks.
 Improved: Recognition of capital letters